denisdiaconu/TNW-Project/README.md

 ![screenshot](https://raw.githubusercontent.com/denisdiaconu/Project1/test_project/screenshot2.png)

-Clone of the New York Times website page.
-This project features Positioning and floating elements.
+Clone of the The Next Web website page putting emphasis on how it behaves differently depending on the size of the screen.

 ## Built With